k1selman/ctf/crackmes/README.md

-Crack me challenges from various websites
+Crack me challenges from various websites // not updating anymore as writeups for wargames etc. defeats its purpose